ironhack-edu/template-md2oedx/instructions.md

-1. paste the lesson in the markdown format you want to convert
+1. Paste the lesson in the markdown format you want to convert
-2. you don't have to change the structure of the yaml file
+2. You don't have to change the structure of the yaml file
-3. run the following command:
+3. Run the following command:

 ```shell
 $ npm install -g md2oedx